Review of Research

 Before an investigator may acquire any quantity of radioactive material or any radiation-producing device for use in a research project, he or she must obtain approval from the Radiation Safety Committee.
 Application forms for the use of radioactive materials (benchtop, within animals, and/or human use) may be accessed via Environmental Health & Safety’s (“EHS”) website.

 The forms must be submitted to EHS for initial review.
 EHS staff will then forward the application to the Radiation Safety Committee for consideration and approval.
 Refer to the Radiation Safety Manual or the Laser Safety Manual as applicable.

 For additional information and assistance, contact EHS at OCB 1.330 or by telephone at 713-500-8100.

 D. Institutional Biosafety Committee

-Any use of any potentially infectious agents or non-exempt recombinant DNA ("rDNA") must be reviewed and approved by the Institutional Biosafety Committee ("IBC") before any procedure is initiated.
-The researcher must submit forms for research procedure; information on the agent to be used; and a protocol with references for the laboratory procedures to be followed when using the agent, including details of the safety practices to be followed, decontamination procedures, and methods for handling wastes.
+Work with infectious agents designated as requiring biosafety level 2 (BSL-2) or biosafety level 3 (BSL-3) facilities and practices, as described by the Centers for Disease Control and Prevention/National Institutes of Health Biosafety in Microbiological and Biomedical Laboratories publication, must be registered or reviewed and approved by the Institutional Biosafety Committee ("IBC"), depending on the classification of the work according to NIH guidelines, before any procedure is initiated.
+The same requirements apply to work with recombinant or synthetic nucleic acid molecules, as described by the National Institutes of Health NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules.
+The researcher must submit forms for research procedures; information on the agent(s) to be used; and a protocol with references for the laboratory procedures to be followed when using the agent(s), including details of the containment, safe work practices, decontamination procedures, and methods for handling wastes.